-One may argue that because much information is lost during the transcription process, or because of the difficulties in determining the exact meaning of the text, one should identify general themes expressed in the text, rather than attempting to identify and define detailed issues.
-Phrased another way (and perhaps simplifying) one should read through the text (perhaps several times) and get a 'feel' for the main themes being expressed there.
+One might argue that because much information is lost during the transcription process, or because of the difficulties in determining the exact meaning of the text, one should identify general themes expressed in the text, rather than attempting to identify and define detailed issues.
+Phrased another way, and perhaps simplifying, one should read through the text (perhaps several times) and get a 'feel' for the main themes being expressed in the text.